Willamin/crossword/Readme.md

 ## Features

 - ability to toggle cells between black and white
-- symmetry options for painting
+- symmetry options for painting (180º, horizontal, vertical, none)
 - fill in letters (no rebus)
 - import/export to text
 - indicate the beginnings of clues
+- indicate clue numbers

 ## Future Features